Dal Bahadur Gurung: Birth

-He was born in Marebong Tea Estate of Darjeeling, India in March 1922.
+He was born in Chongtong Tea Estate of Darjeeling, India in March 1922.
 His ancestors were from Makluwa, a hamlet in Panchthar district of Nepal.
 Hum Jayega's great grandfather Dhaujbeer Gurung migrated along with his family in 1814 AD.

 Early life

 In 1936, he ran away to Calcutta to become a pilot, but it was not possible due to his poor academic background.
 With hurdles and economic hardships, he hanged around an engineering college and learned driving with a professor who was fond of his jokes.
 In 1948, he returned to Darjeeling.
-With his driving skills, he became cab driver with a post second world war short-chassis Land Rover.
+With his driving skills, he became cab driver with a post Second World War short-chassis Land Rover.
 He was the first driver ever to take a vehicle to the summit of Tiger Hill, Darjeeling and Tumling.
 In this new circle of friends he was popular by his nickname Hum Jayega.
 Whenever the tourists asked who will go on the muddy underdeveloped roads to the hills, he used to answer "hum jayega" (meaning "I'll go" in Hindi) and this is how he got his nickname.